battle-tactics-strategies

 Early Life and the Making of a Warrior

-Born in 1542 in Mikawa Province (present-day Aichi Prefecture), Hattori Hanzo (full name Hattori Masanari) was the son of Hattori Yasunaga, a prominent samurai of the Iga ninja tradition.
-From childhood, Hanzo was immersed in both martial training and the clandestine arts of the Iga-ryu ninja school.
-His father ensured he mastered swordsmanship (kenjutsu), spear fighting (sojutsu), horsemanship, and the subtle skills of infiltration and survival.
-By his teens, Hanzo had already participated in skirmishes, earning a reputation for courage and cunning.
+Born in 1542 in Mikawa Province (modern-day Aichi Prefecture), Hattori Hanzo—given name Masanari—was the son of Hattori Yasunaga, a senior samurai of the Iga ninja tradition.
+From an early age, Hanzo was immersed in both formal martial training and the hidden arts of the Iga-ryu school.
+His father ensured he mastered swordsmanship (kenjutsu), spear fighting (sojutsu), horsemanship, and the subtle disciplines of infiltration, survival, and intelligence gathering.
+By his mid-teens, Hanzo had seen real combat, earning a reputation for cool-headed courage and tactical cunning.

 Training in Iga Province